tparchman/778_unix/text_processing/text_processing_tutorial.md

     $ chmod a+w rsync_mirror_laptop.sh

-This script can then be executed from the currently directory:
+This script can then be executed from the current directory:

     $ ./rsync_mirror_laptop.sh